timvisee/barbapappa/README.md

 #### Restart the worker
 When the project is updated, the worker must be restarted using the helper script: `./restartWorker`
-Or run the command directly: `php artisan queue:restart`
+Or run the command directly: `php ./artisan queue:restart`

 This destroy the worker process.
 It should automatically restart again if the _Supervisor_ is configured correctly.